-Each NFL team consists of a 46-man game day roster; however, each team carries up to 55 players on their roster, with 53 players on the active roster.
-This means that seven players are on the roster but do not dress for the game on that particular week.
+Each NFL team consists of a 48-player game-day roster; however, each team carries up to 55 players on their roster, with 53 players on the active roster.
+This means that up to seven players are on the roster but do not dress for the game on that particular week.
 During an individual play, 22 players will be on the field at each time: 11 for the offense and 11 for the defense.

-There are many combinations teams may use during the game in terms of roster based on their gameplan.
+There are many roster combinations that teams may use during the game.
 On offense, teams will typically have at least five offensive linemen at any individual time and one quarterback.
-Depending on the situation, the team will include combinations of tight ends, running backs and wide receivers.
-The offense can strengthen an aspect of their offensive game by adding or subtracting players from those positions.
+Depending on the situation, the team will include different combinations of tight ends, running backs, and wide receivers.
 For example, in a 3rd and long situation, a team may elect to use five receivers and no running backs in what is called an empty backfield.

-The team on defense will often have a combination of defensive linemen, linebackers, and members of its secondary (free safety, strong safety, cornerbacks) often matching up with the way the offense lines up on the field.
-This changes based on different types of defenses that are run, for example, a 4-3 defense consists of 4 defensive linemen and three linebackers and is a good response to a strong offensive line.
+The team on defense will often have a combination of defensive linemen, linebackers, and members of its secondary (safeties, cornerbacks).
+The defense will often match up with the way that the offense lines up on the field.
+The combination changes based on different types of defenses that are run.
+For example, a 4-3 defense consists of four defensive linemen and three linebackers and is a good response to a strong offensive line.

 Outline of an NFL Roster

-Typically, NFL teams keep two quarterbacks, four running backs, three tight ends and nine offensive linemen active on the offensive roster.
-On defense, the typical makeup of players is at least nine defensive linemen, seven linebackers, and 10 defensive backs on the defensive side.
+Typically, NFL teams keep at least two quarterbacks, four running backs, three tight ends, six wide receivers, and nine offensive linemen active on the offensive roster.
+On defense, the typical makeup of players is at least nine defensive linemen, seven linebackers, and ten defensive backs.
 This can change based on a team's strengths and weaknesses as they may add to positions of weakness while subtracting from positions of strength.